What if the real complexity of BI migrations lies in the sources?

 But our experience shows that there is a structuring aspect that adds complexity to complexity in the context of a technical migration: the management of data sources in the target.

-Load reduction we will apply BO filters upstream, as close as possible to the data providers , to limit the volumes to be processed.
+Load reduction we will apply the BO filters upstream, as close as possible to the data providers , to limit the volumes to be processed.

 Commentaires